Big Top Scooby-Doo!: Plot

-As Archambault is taken away by the police, Marius informs the gang that Doubleday and Archambault had worked with his uncle for years and were angry when Marius took charge and decided to modernize the circus.
-When Doubleday was get caught, Archambault double-crossed him in order to buy some time to get away with the jewels and the box office money.
+As Archambault is taken away by the police, Marius informs the gang that Doubleday and Archambault had worked with his uncle for years, and they were angry when Marius took charge and decided to modernize the circus.
+When Doubleday got caught, Archambault double-crossed him in order to buy some time to get away with the jewels and the box office money.

 At the end, Wulfric arrives and thanks the gang for recovering his jewel by giving them a private performance.